 Above: Franz Winckel's "Permanent Bath for Newborns," Dresden, 1882

-Above: Dr. Stéphane Tarnier's new and improved incubator design ("nouvelle couveuse") came into use at the Maternité of Port Royal in Paris around 1884.
+Above: Dr. Stéphane Tarnier's and Dr. A. Auvard's new and improved incubator design ("nouvelle couveuse") came into use at the Maternité of Port Royal in Paris around 1884.

 Above: Dr. Carl Siegmund Franz Credé published a description of his "warming tub" in 1884, which appears very similar to Denucé's incubator.
 He stated that it had been in regular use since 1866 in the Leipzig maternity hospital and included survival statistics.

 Above: Hearson's Thermostatic Nurse, ca. 1884, England.
 Appears to be modeled closely on Tarnier's "nouvelle couveuse."

 Above: A diagram of an incubator that appeared in the Scientific American Supplement in 1988.
 No explicit attribution in the article but Tarnier and Budin in Paris are mentioned in the text.